TC-TUNE

 When you remove the cross, the bridge will be pulled toward the body, so loosen the spring until the tuning returns to the adjusted state, aiming for a stable position where the bridge remains level.

-10. Install the lock nut / Fine-tune the strings using the fine tuners
+10. Install the lock nut / Fine-tune the tuning with the fine tuners

 Once all adjustments are complete, reinstall the lock nut.

-Use the fine tuners to make minor adjustments to the tuning.
+Use the fine tuners to make minor tuning adjustments.

 11. Completion

-The job is complete once all strings are tuned stably, the bridge is level, and the string action and octaves are properly adjusted.
+The job is complete once all strings are in stable tuning, the bridge is level, and the string action and octaves are properly adjusted.

 Notes

-* Changing the string gauge or manufacturer may cause the floating action or octave to go out of alignment.
+* Changing the string gauge or manufacturer may cause the floating action or octave to become misaligned.

-* Be careful not to injure yourself, as the tips of the nippers and the strings are sharp.
+* Be careful not to injure yourself, as string cutters and the ends of the strings are sharp.

 * It may take a little time the first time, but once you get the hang of it, you can change the strings in about 10 minutes.